shicks/ahep/site/modules/1903-camping-trip-that-changed-america/index.md

 ### Directions, Rain Cloud in a Jar

-1. Fill a glass/jar  ⅔ with water
+1. Fill a glass/jar two-thirds to the top with water
 2. Add shaving cream to the top to completely cover the top of the water (you can use a spoon to spread the shaving cream so it covers).
-3. Mix some food coloring into water.
+3. Mix some food coloring into a small amount of water (you need the food coloring to be very concentrated).
 4. Pipette or spoon the food colored water onto the top of the shaving cream “cloud.”
-5. When there is enough water, the shaving cream “cloud” won’t be able to hold it all and you will be able to see the colored “rain” water come down into the water in the glass.
+5. When there is enough colored water on top of and within it, the shaving cream “cloud” won’t be able to hold it all and you will be able to see the colored “rain” water come down into the water in the glass.

 ![weather](raincloud.jpeg)
 {.center}

-Science discussion: [SCIENCE OFFICER TO INSERT]
+Science discussion: While it's not exactly the same as clouds (which themselves are just water), the foam is also able to support a certain amount of water without it falling through.
+Once you reach that limit, the extra colored water falls out of the cloud into the clear water.
+Since the food coloring slightly increases the weight of the water around it, the rain drop initially starts travelling down through the slightly lighter clear water, but mixing equalizes the densities pretty quickly.
+This experiment can be a bit finnicky, particularly with respect to the ratio of water to food coloring.
+We found that if there's too little food coloring, then the trace amounts of dissolved foam actually cause the colored water to be _lighter_ than the clear water, so it just floats at the top, which is less impressive.
+For an interesting follow-up experiment, try using baby oil or mineral oil in the bottom layer and see if you can guess what will change.

 [weather]: https://onelittleproject.com/snowstorm-in-a-jar/